 In those days, Mac-Blo, BCFP, Crown Zed, Rayonier, CanCel dominated the industry.
 Over time, those once-honoured names have left the B.C. woods.
 Some companies have merged into larger multinationals, some have disappeared entirely.
 Whonnock Lumber later became Interfor.

-Rennell Sound was a place of great natural beauty, until we started stripping it.
+Rennell Sound (marker RS on map) was a place of great natural beauty, until we started stripping it.
 The forest does regrow, but it does take a thousand years to grow the kind of spruce we were logging out of there.

 Rennell Sound holds both a bright and a dark place in my heart and memories.

 I enjoyed many aspects of working there, for the first couple of months, although being just out of high school, I was always thinking of back home, and girls and beer and the other fine things of life.
 The work was hard, and the food was good, and it was all new and different from my Dad's gypo logging outfit on Read Island.